JurMax/livecc/README.md

 - Test what happens with missing files and what should happen
 - Multiple PCH? --pch then applies to all files defined after it, or everything if only one is defined at all.
 - Support C style pch
+- Allow changing the compiler from clang to other things like gcc.

 - More sensible default warning maybe?